Snake Eyes (2021 film): Cast

+In addition, Eri Ishida portrays Sen, leader of the Arashikage clan.

 Production

 In May 2018, it was announced the next installment of the G.I.
 Joe franchise would be a spin-off film chronicling the origins of the character Snake Eyes.
 In December, producer Lorenzo di Bonaventura stated that Ray Park, who had played the character in the previous films, would not reprise his role for the spin-off.
 Robert Schwentke was set as director the same month.

 In August 2019, Henry Golding was cast to star in the title role.
 Andrew Koji was then cast as Storm Shadow, taking over the role from Lee Byung-hun, who played the character in the previous films.
 In September, Iko Uwais entered negotiations to join the film as Hard Master, and Úrsula Corberó was cast as Baroness.
 Uwais was confirmed in October, with Haruka Abe, Samara Weaving and Takehiro Hira added to the cast.
 Steven Allerick was announced as part of the cast in December.
 Golding's Instagram revealed that Peter Mensah would play Blind Master, taking over the role from RZA in the previous films.

 Originally, Koji was not interested in a role in a G.I.
-Joe movie but ultimately couldn't pass the opportunity saying, "I thought about playing that character because I didn't like the first two films.
+Joe movie but ultimately could not pass the opportunity saying, "I thought about playing that character because I didn't like the first two films.
 I can say that.
 I'm allowed to not like a film.
 So, I was hesitant, at first, to even accept that.
 That's a big studio film and my first role in a big studio film, so I was very hesitant because I didn't have that trust in Hollywood to do that.
 What Warrior taught me and the voice that it gave me helped my work on Storm Shadow.
 I don't wanna play a character with a six-pack.
 I wanted him to be human and flawed.
 He's going through stuff.
 For me, when I saw the first G.I.
 Joe films, I was like, 'I don't wanna do that.
 That's not the kind of thing I wanna do.'"